tjcchen/docker-crash-course/README.md

 ## Docker-Crash-Course
 Docker is a platform for building, running, and shipping applications with ease.

+Containerd is an industry-standard `container runtime` with an emphasis on simplicity, robustness, and portability.

 ## Inconsistency Issues Between Your Development Environment and The Production Environment
 ### Reasons
 1. One file or more files missing